bcgov/ols-geocoder/physical-address-conceptual-model.md

 ## What is a physical address?
 A physical address is the compound name of a geographic feature connected to a road network.
 We call such a geographic feature a site.
 Examples of site include house, office or apartment building, university campus, mobile home park, campground, place of worship, and industrial plant.
 A physical address is not a geographic feature; it is the name of one.

-A physical address can take the form of a civic address, a non-civic address, or an intersection address.
+A physical address can take the form of a site address or an intersection address.
+A site address can be a civic address or a non-civic address.

 ## Civic Address